-- You get divorced or end a domestic partnership. - You or your child moves in or out of the state. - Your child turns 19. - Your child no longer qualifies for their current plan. - Your child becomes a U.S. citizen. - Other qualifying changes. - You or your child's parent/guardian no longer get coverage through work. - You or your child's parent/guardian no longer get COBRA coverage. - You and your child now qualify for an Exchange tax credit (subsidy). - You and your child no longer qualify for an Exchange tax credit (subsidy). - Your child's coverage in an Exchange plan ends and the grace period for continuation of coverage has expired. - Your child's coverage ends for a plan offered through the Washington State Health Insurance Coverage Access Act. - Your child's plan violated the rules of the plan. - You or your child lost coverage because of mistakes made by health benefit exchange staff or the U.S. Department of Health and Human Services. - You or your child is Native American, as defined by Section 4 of the Indian Health Care Improvement Act.
+- o You or your child moves in or out of the state. - o Your child turns 19. - o Your child no longer qualifies for their current plan. - o Your child becomes a U.S. citizen.

+Other qualifying changes.

+- o You or your child's parent/guardian no longer get coverage through work. - o You or your child's parent/guardian no longer get COBRA coverage. - o You and your child now qualify for an Exchange tax credit (subsidy). - o You and your child no longer qualify for an Exchange tax credit (subsidy). - O Your child's coverage in an Exchange plan ends and the grace period for continuation of coverage has expired. - O Your child's coverage ends for a plan offered through the Washington State Health Insurance Coverage Access Act. - O Your child's plan violated the rules of the plan. - O You or your child lost coverage because of mistakes made by health benefit exchange staff or the U.S. Department of Health and Human Services. - You or your child is Native American, as defined by Section 4 of the Indian Health Care Improvement Act.
 Native American children can change health plans one time per month, without the need for a qualifying event.